For Travelers: What You Should Know About the Healthcare System in Athens [Greece]

 Emergency Numbers in Greece

-Make sure to note down and make use of these emergency numbers if you find yourself in any kind of emergency while traveling in Athens.
+Make sure to note down and make use of these emergency numbers if you find yourself in any emergency while traveling in Athens.

 - Police – 100